 As a new teacher aide, you will receive a local induction, which will cover certain mandatory issues and be based on your specific role in your school.

-Induction handbook teacher aides (DoE employees only) is a useful summary of key aspects of your employment and a valuable resource for beginning teacher aides.
+The induction handbook teacher aides is a useful summary of key aspects of your employment and a valuable resource for beginning teacher aides.

 Your role as a teacher aide will vary according to your school structure.
 You will find detailed generic information in the relevant